maixnor/wu-quartz/content/semester 3/NFRD.md

 	- member states could choose some details
 - adopted in 2014, first applicable 2017
 - 2 non-binding guidelines
-	- in 2017 further non-binding guidelines about reporting methodology
+	- in 2017 further non-binding guidelines about **reporting methodology**
-	- in 2019 further non-binding guidelines about climate-related information
+	- in 2019 further non-binding guidelines about **climate-related** information
 		- [[Double Materiality]]
 - also includes
-	- #todo SR 13
 	- environment
-	- social
+	- social matters
 	- employees
 	- human rights
 	- corruption and bribery
 	- diversity ([[PIEs]] only)
+- comply or explain why not
 - [[CH]] has developed a similar standard in 2024

 ## Actual Affects